Amrita-TIFAC-Cyber-Blockchain/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS10.md

 ### Literature Survey
 1. FOTAMOTIVE: Highlights the inefficiencies of traditional update methods and proposes a FOTA solution to address OEM, dealer, and consumer challenges.
+2. Firmware Over The Air (FOTA) and Wireless Diagnostics in Vehicles:
+	1. Introduction to FOTA and Wireless Diagnostics Firmware Over The Air (FOTA) updates and wireless diagnostics are emerging as critical technologies in modern automotive systems.
+With the increasing reliance on electronic control units (ECUs) in 		 vehicles, manufacturers aim to enhance vehicle performance, security, and user convenience by enabling remote software updates.
+Wireless diagnostics complement this by allowing real-time monitoring and 	 fault detection, reducing maintenance costs and downtime for vehicle owners.
+	2. The Need for FOTA in Modern Vehicles
+	 Traditional software updates require physical access to the vehicle, often necessitating service center visits, which are both time-consuming and costly for Original Equipment Manufacturers (OEMs).
+The 	 implementation of FOTA eliminates the need for these visits by allowing seamless updates via wireless communication.
+The study highlights how this shift can lead to significant cost savings for 	 	 manufacturers and increased convenience for consumers.
+	3. Challenges in Implementing FOTA Systems
+	 Several challenges need to be addressed when designing and deploying FOTA solutions:
+	 •System Architecture: A key issue is ensuring compatibility across various communication protocols such as Controller Area Network (CAN), Local Interconnect Network (LIN), and Automotive Ethernet.
+The 	  system should support all interfaces to allow smooth integration with different ECUs.
+	 •Memory Constraints: Memory allocation for storing firmware updates poses a challenge, as ECUs often have limited flash storage.
+The study suggests techniques such as external memory buffering and optimizing software structures to minimize memory usage.
+	 •Cost Optimization: While integrating FOTA increases the initial cost of vehicles, long-term savings can be achieved by reducing physical servicing needs.
+The research explores approaches like reducing 	  internal memory requirements and using supercapacitors for energy efficiency.
+	 •Security Concerns: Wireless updates introduce vulnerabilities to cyber threats.
+The paper outlines the need for encryption mechanisms, authentication protocols, and secure data transmission to prevent unauthorized access to the vehicle’s software.
+	4. Proposed Solutions for Effective FOTA Deployment The paper discusses various methodologies to enhance FOTA performance:
+	•Architectural Improvements: Implementing a centralized control unit that manages all firmware updates and diagnostic functions.
+	•Enhanced Security Mechanisms: Encryption techniques such as CRC32 validation and hardware security keys can prevent malicious interference.
+	•Software Optimization: Using universal software modules and compression techniques to reduce update file sizes.
+	5. The Future of Wireless Diagnostics and FOTA
+	The research emphasizes the potential of FOTA to revolutionize vehicle maintenance by enabling remote diagnostics, predictive maintenance, and enhanced security features.
+As electric and autonomous 		vehicles gain traction, FOTA will play a crucial role in ensuring their software remains up to date and resilient to cyber threats.
+	Conclusion:
+	The literature review highlights the significance of FOTA and wireless diagnostics in modern automotive technology.
+By addressing security risks, optimizing memory usage, and refining communication 		architectures, the industry can unlock the full potential of these technologies.
+Future advancements in cloud computing and artificial intelligence are expected to further enhance FOTA capabilities.

-2. Self-Verification Framework: Discusses virtualization techniques and hash-based verification protocols to ensure the integrity of firmware installations.
+5. Self-Verification Framework: Discusses virtualization techniques and hash-based verification protocols to ensure the integrity of firmware installations.
-3. Secure FOTA Protocols: Focuses on security challenges in intelligent vehicles, emphasizing the need for data integrity, authentication, and resilience to packet loss in wireless communications.
+6. Secure FOTA Protocols: Focuses on security challenges in intelligent vehicles, emphasizing the need for data integrity, authentication, and resilience to packet loss in wireless communications.
-4. AI-Enabled UDS for Secure OTA Updates (IARJSET, 2023):
+7. AI-Enabled UDS for Secure OTA Updates (IARJSET, 2023):
     •	Proposes an Ethernet/IP-based Unified Diagnostic Service (UDS) for secure OTA updates.
     •	Uses AI for anomaly detection, ensuring real-time threat mitigation.
     •	Implements secure boot, authentication, and multi-domain security to prevent cyber threats.